openplanetary/opm/exolss/README.md

 # How to contribute?

-The project has ended and the source code is longer maintained, basemaps and datasets are being used as building block for the OpenPlanetaryMap project.
-The spirit of "Where On Mars?" continues with OpenPlanetaryMap!
+The project has ended and the source code, basemaps and datasets are longer maintained.
+However, they are preserved and being used as building blocks/resources for the OpenPlanetaryMap project.

+*The spirit of "Where On Mars?" continues to live within OpenPlanetaryMap!*

-If you're interested in contributing, see the OpenPlanetaryMap [CONTRIBUTING.md](https://github.com/openplanetary/opm/blob/master/CONTRIBUTING.md) file.
+If you're interested in contributing, check the OpenPlanetaryMap [CONTRIBUTING.md](https://github.com/openplanetary/opm/blob/master/CONTRIBUTING.md) file.

 # Acknowledgment